syncfusion-content/javascript-docs/js/PivotGrid/Localization.md

 {% endhighlight %}

-> **Note:**This feature is currently not applicable for PivotTable Field List.
+N> This feature is currently not applicable for PivotTable Field List.
 In order to render the localized PivotGrid, you can reset the content available in both PivotGrid Control and OLAP Cube.

 ##Localizing Control Information: